Dance Dance Revolution X: Reception

 The reviews for the PlayStation 2 version of Dance Dance Revolution X were mixed.
 IGN gave it a 5.4/10, noting that Street Master Mode was neither "good or bad", noting the dropping of online multiplayer and the previous mission mode and shop system from the previous version.
 The new announcer was also criticized, stating that it has the "most annoying lines, voices, and attitude ever".
 The visuals were also criticized as being blocky, with the UI being described as "ugly and unpolished".
 1UP's Torrey Walker gave the game a C−, describing Street Master Mode as "painfully dull and repetitive".
 The soundtrack was described as "a clutter of uninspiring off-brand dance tracks, with captivating licensed songs few and far between" (citing a poor stepchart for U Can't Touch This), and the announcer was dubbed "unintentionally hysterical".
 However, the wide variety of game modes (including workout mode) was mentioned as a plus, and suggested the game as an alternative to Nintendo's Wii Fit.

-Cabinet changes in United States
+Cabinet changes outside of Asia

-As was stated by Konami at ASI, significant changes were made to the DDR X cabinets released in the United States.
+As was stated by Konami at ASI, significant changes were made to the DDR X and X2 cabinets released outside of Asia, including North America and Europe.
 In comparison to models that had been exhibited before release, the new cabinets featured different lighting and sound systems, the inclusion of USB ports rather than SD cards as had been previously announced, and a monitor experiencing large amounts of lag.
 Significant changes to the construction of the pads themselves were also made, including the pad being covered by one piece of metal rather than the traditional design of separate panels (with its connection to the main cabinet covered by a metallic platform), and lower quality sensors in the pads themselves, all implying that the manufacturers cut corners in the construction of the cabinets.